image2

 What was the powerup that gave us an edge?

-12. the role-playing game Retro 👨🏼💻
+12. The role-playing game Retro 👨🏼💻

 Are you longing for a level-up?
 Then you could look at everything more like a game: With each level (sprint), things get more difficult.
 But the character (our team) also develops its strengths in order to master the challenges: